ron-rivest/MIT-6.S898-climate-change/projects.md

 The best projects might prompt action.
 You can imagine your audience as ordinary individuals (perhaps imagine your parents or the general public), scientists (your professors), institutions (MIT, other universities), corporations associated with carbon (car manufacturers, airlines, oil companies), corporations associated with renewable energy (solar panels, wind turbines, ...).

 The following are a list of some potential projects (feel free to choose one of these or develop your own):
-* Public awareness projects (anything that helps people realize there is a real urgent problem and concrete solutions)
+* Public awareness (anything that helps people realize there is a real urgent problem and concrete solutions)
   * compose a song for the [Chorallaries of MIT](http://web.mit.edu/choral/www/index.html) and get them to sing it.
   * create a sculpture of Earth that showcases regional impacts of climate change (e.g. for display on MIT's campus)
-* Climate science projects
+* Climate science
   * simulate the climate impacts of the entire Amazon Rainforest burning down over the next 20 years (probably publishable)
   * review bayesian approaches to model projections of future climate change in the literature and evaluate their relative usefullness (possibly publishable)
   * develop a novel machine learning parameterization for a process that is missing from – or poorly represented in – climate models (possibly publishable)